 Students are expected to attend classes regularly.
 Attendance records are maintained by the class teachers.
 Certificates are issued, upon request, to any student who satisfactorily completes the course work and attends at least 75% of the class meetings.

-The Continuing Education Department awards grades for every course taken regardless of the length of the course.
+The Division of Continuing Education awards grades for every course taken regardless of the length of the course.
 All grades are recorded on a permanent record which will be maintained by the college indefinitely.

-Course descriptions for all continuing education and community service programs are not listed on this site.
-Only examples or titles of the types of courses that may be offered are listed.
-Specific course descriptions are given in course schedules or may be furnished upon request.
+Specific course descriptions are provided in course schedules or may be furnished upon request.
 Courses not listed on this site may be offered if the need and interest is made known and provided a qualified instructor, equipment, and funds are available.

 Continuing Education Unit

 The Continuing Education Unit (CEU) was designed to recognize and record individual and institutional participation in non-traditional studies and special activities.
-The CEU meets the need in adult and continuing education for uniformity in the planning of educational experiences for technical and professional people, to name a few, who seek to improve their competency and skill levels through staff development-type training.
-The Southern Association of Colleges and Schools recognized the need for a uniform unit of recognition for such specialized activities and incorporated the Continuing Education Unit into Standard Nine in December 1971.
+The CEU meets the need in adult and continuing education for uniformity in the planning of educational experiences for technical and professional people who seek to improve their competency and skill levels through staff development-type training.

 Edgecombe Community College has adopted the CEU as a system for record-keeping and quality control in programs of educational activities in continuing education.
 The functions of organization, instruction, and record-keeping are performed according to CEU standards in programs of continuing education.